Here Are the Three Options for Dealing With North Korea

 Engagement would also require turning a blind eye to affronts like Kim Jong Nam's assassination, and may even be viewed as tacitly acknowledging the regime as a nuclear power.
 That would send a worrying message to other nuclear aspirants — chiefly Iran — about American attitudes to proliferation.

-“It would undermine a fundamental pillar in American foreign policy to admit to the North Koreans that ‘okay, you can have nuclear weapons, we give up,’” says Ken Gause, a North Korea analyst for the Center for Naval Analyses think tank in Arlington, VA.
+“It would undermine a fundamental pillar in American foreign policy to admit to the North Koreans that ‘O.K., you can have nuclear weapons, we give up,’” says Ken Gause, a North Korea analyst for the Center for Naval Analyses think tank in Arlington, Va.

 3. The isolation option